Mike Bossy: the man who drew faster than his shadow dies at 65

 “I answered him: I think I can score 50 goals this season.
 “Thing said, thing done.

-Arbor replaced Billy Harris, the first pick in organizational history, with Mike Bosy on the right wing alongside Bryan Trottier, an outstanding playmaker, and the late Clarke Gillies, a tough guy who could protect Bossy and produce offensively.
+Arbor replaced Billy Harris, the first pick in organizational history, with Mike Bosy on the right wing alongside Bryan Trottier, an outstanding playmaker, and the late Clarke Gillies, a tough guy who might protect Bossy and produce offensively.

 The Trio Grande was born.